 - Routinely check your bat for any damage

 - Rotate your bat ¼ turn each swing to distribute the hitting surface evenly

 Does my bat come with a warranty?
 What do I do if my bat breaks or otherwise becomes defective?

-Not all bats feature a warranty, but most alloy and composite bats feature a full twelve month manufacturer’s warranty.
+Not all bats feature a warranty, but most alloy and composite bats feature a full twelve-month manufacturer’s warranty.
 Warranties will differ from bat to bat.
-If your bat should break or become defective, and it comes with a warranty, you need to go through the warranty replacement process with the manufacturer.
+If your baseball bat or softball bat should break or become defective, and it comes with a warranty, you need to go through the warranty replacement process with the manufacturer.
 However, we will pay for shipping back to the manufacturer on your behalf.